niknah/porkbun-dns/README.md

-Access to the Porkbun.com API
+Access to the Porkbun.com API using node or web browser.

 ```
 const porkBunDNS = new PorkBunDNS("apikey", "secretapikey");